zhetai/Ech0/README.md

 13. **How to configure S3?**
     Fill in endpoint (without http/https) and bucket with public access.

+14. **How to join the Fediverse?**
+  You need to bind Ech0 to a domain name and fill in the domain in the server address field in the settings page.
+Once set, Ech0 will automatically join the Fediverse.
+Example: `https://memo.vaaat.com`

 ---

 ## Feedback & Community